TV wall mounting Warsaw — DIY or call a professional?

 TV Bracket Installation Warsaw — The Process

-- Wall assessment.
+- Checking the wall.
 Brick, concrete, plasterboard, or aerated block?
-Each needs different anchors.
-A concrete wall holds any TV; plasterboard needs special cavity fixings, and there’s a weight limit.
+Each one calls for different fixings.
+A concrete wall will carry almost any TV; plasterboard needs proper cavity anchors, and the weight limit matters.

-- Stud and pipe detection.
-We scan the wall with a detector to find studs, water pipes, and electrical cables.
-Drilling blindly is how pipes get punctured.
+- Finding studs and pipes.
+We scan the wall with a detector to locate studs, water pipes, and electrical cables.
+Drilling without checking first is how pipes get hit.

-- Height and position.
-The centre of the screen should sit at eye level when you’re seated — usually 100-120 cm from the floor.
-We mark it, check with a laser level, and confirm before drilling.
+- Setting the height and position.
+The middle of the screen should be at eye level when you’re sitting down — usually 100-120 cm from the floor.
+We mark the spot, check it with a laser level, and confirm everything before drilling.

-- Drilling and anchoring.
-Correct drill bit, correct depth, correct anchors.
+- Drilling and fixing.
+Right drill bit, right depth, right anchors.
 For concrete: SDS drill + expansion bolts.
-For plasterboard: toggle bolts or mounting into studs.
+For plasterboard: toggle bolts or fixing into studs.

-- Cable management.
-HDMI, power, optical — routed neatly along the wall in a cable channel or behind the wall if the client wants a completely clean look.
+- Sorting the cables.
+HDMI, power, optical — routed neatly along the wall in a cable channel or inside the wall if the client wants a completely clean finish.

 DIY vs. Professional — When to Call a Handyman